I would like to thank Doc Neeson for approving my site.

 Jim Hilbun (played guitar, saxophone, vocals, keyboards) on Diesel album The Lobbyist Acoustic & Live.
 They both composed “Rhythm Of Your Soul”.
 Featuring him playing piano to “I’ve Been Loving You Too Long” on Diesel video Hepfidelity And More in 1993.

 Fourth compilation Evidence was released on 3 December 1994 with Mushroom.
 A greatest hit collection with two new tracks ‘Turn It On’ and ‘Don’t Need Mercy’, issued as singles.
-Pierre Baroni art direction, photograph, and album cover design.
+Pierre Baroni art direction, photography, and album cover design.
 The band gave them acknowledgement to Graham “Buzz” Bidstrup, Chris Bailey, Bob Spencer and James Morley for their artful performances and creative input.

-The Hard Evidence Tour EP, was released in April 1995 with Mushroom, to celebrated the return of John Brewster and Jim Hilbun.
+The Hard Evidence Tour EP, was released on April 1995 with Mushroom, to celebrated the return of John Brewster and Jim Hilbun.
 The tour was a sell-out and the EP was sold out at the shows.
-Features two previous singles, ‘Turn It On’ taken from compilation Evidence and ‘Don’t Need Mercy’ from self title CD single with two new tracks, ‘Spinning My Wheels’ and ‘Blue Light’ included on Greatest Hits The Mushroom Years.
+Features two previous singles, ‘Turn It On’ taken from compilation Evidence and ‘Don’t Need Mercy’ from self-title CD single with two new tracks, ‘Spinning My Wheels’ and ‘Blue Light’ included on Greatest Hits The Mushroom Years.
 The Hard Evidence Tour EP was produced by Paul Northfield and recorded at EMI 301 and Alberts Studios, Sydney.

 Follow by a national tour of “The Barbed Wire Ball” featuring The Screaming Jets and The Poor.
 The Angels performed for 3 Corner Jack Tour all shows included Presto and Cyberia support.

 James Morley first solo album Freewheelin’ was recorded in the Bahamas by producer Terry Manning.
-He wrote or co-wrote all the songs on album except for a cover version of ‘Gimme Good Lovin’.
+He wrote or co-wrote all the songs on the album except for a cover version of ‘Gimme Good Lovin’.
 Features Perth musicians Jamie Page, Mal MacKintosh, Ashley Cook, Neville Dixon, Jackal and Paul McCarthy were on the recording.

 Great White live album Stage features “Face The Day” and “Can’t Shake It” on 30 January 1996.

-The Angels signed world wide deal they can release albums as THE ANGELS official statement from record company from Australia, USA, Canada, Europe to Shock Records Australian largest strongest independent record company on 30 September 1997.
+The Angels signed worldwide deal they can release albums as THE ANGELS official statement from record company from Australia, USA, Canada, Europe to Shock Records Australian largest strongest independent record company on 30 September 1997.

 Doc Neeson presented Conspiracy was one hour special on Channel 10.
 The Angels performed for “The Lounge Lizard Tour” with Angry Anderson and Ross Wilson.
 The show was two hour Raw, Powerful Acoustic Rock.
 Was not a “Farewell Tour” it when so well the band decided to stay on the road.

 Doc Neeson last sitting for Sno Brewer can put the finishing touches to the canvas, making sure the light is right and doing a couple of small adjustments to the mouth.
 Sno Brewer enter portrait at the Art Gallery of NSW.
 He d ‘I haven’t known Doc for long at all,” said Brewer, “except that I have been watching The Angels since the 70s.
-He asked me the same thing, why did I want to paint him, and I said, “Because you are still around, Doc.
+He asked me the same thing, why did I want to paint him, and I said, “Because you are still around Doc.
 He deserves more recognition than he gets.”

 Eleventh album, Skin And Bones was released on 2 March 1998 with Shock Records.
 A wonderful and mostly hard-hitting rock album from the band.
 Their debut CD single “Caught In The Night”, receives nationwide airplay and chart success.
 “Call That Living” was limited press only and was sold at gigs.
-The artwork features photography from Jim Hilbun, which was shot in the remote North west of Australia.
+The artwork features photography from Jim Hilbun, which was shot in the remote Northwest of Australia.
 Vocals recorded at Denman Lodge and Darling Harbour Studios by Rick Brewster and he produced the album.

 The Angels raised money the Hyland Road Youth Centre organised by Triple M performed at Blacktown RSL Club in April.
 Performed for All Hell Broke Loose Tour with Rose Tattoo and both bands released a special collectable CDs.
 Performed at MGM Grand Casino lawns with Rose Tattoo in July.
 Punk act The Melvins also covered ‘I Can’t Shake It’ in September 1998, included with Gearhead Magazine #8.